Sec 2 Math Tuition.

 "I knew how to do it.
 I just keep getting the wrong answer at the end."

-We rebuild the algebra-hygiene routine: every line gets a sign-check, every bracket gets an expansion check, every final answer gets a substitute-back.
-Three weeks of drilling and the careless errors halve.
+We rebuild the checking routine: every line gets a sign-check, every bracket gets an expansion check, every final answer gets a substitute-back.
+Repeated checking routines can substantially reduce these recurring errors.
 It's not new content — it's the Sec 1 habits we should have built before quadratics arrived.

 Yes — that's my child →